helixml/docs/content/helix/develop/apps/index.md

 If you are hosting your App on your own website, using the chat widget, for example, you may need to whitelist your domain (to avoid cross-origin hacks).
 You can do this at the bottom.

-API keys are not set via the yaml specification.
+API keys are not set via the YAML specification.

 ### Developer Information

-The final tab shows the final yaml specification of your app so that you can copy and store for future use.
+The last tab displays the final [AI Spec](https://aispec.org/) YAML specification of your app so that you can copy and store for future use.
 It also provides instructions on how to access the App via the CLI.

 ![Develop information](develop.png)